thevoidop/eternalBot/README.md

 - `discord.js:` The powerful library used for interacting with the Discord API.
 - `OpenWeatherMap:` For providing weather data.
-- `Evil Insults:` For providing insults that burn you like hell fire.
+- `Evil Insult:` For providing insults that burn you like hell fire.
 - `icanhazdadjoke:` For blessing us with the dad jokes.

 ---